joseph-zabaleta/notesy/README.md

     - [x] Bring in `mongoose` as a library.
     - [x] Create a new method for each of the allowed commands.

+### Phase 4 Requirements:
+- [x] Users will be able to create and save notes to a database, organize them into categories, view, and delete them.

+#### Technicial Requirements / Notes
+- [x] Create a notes “collection” through which you will perform CRUD operations with your notes mongoose schema.
+- [x] model/notes-collection.js
+    - [x] Requires the notes-schema.js module
+    Implement the following collection interface methods for CRUD operations
+    - [x] get()
+    - [x] create()
+    - update() (stretch goal)
+    - [x] delete()
+    - [x] Each method should invoke the proper mongoose method via your schema
+    - [x] Write a suite of tests, using TDD to get the tests and your model working in sync.
+    - [x] Use @code-fellows/supergoose
+- [x] Refactor your lib/notes.js module to save, list, delete notes using the collection interface rather than the schema/mongoose methods directly

 ## User Acceptance Tests
 To run tests associated with this application do the following:
 - From the root run `npm test`